-Previously, Mr. Lucas served as the Deputy Inspector General for the Naval Sea Systems Command (NAVSEA), located on the Washington Navy Yard in southeast Washington, DC.
+Prior to his service to the District of Columbia, Mr. Lucas served as the Deputy Inspector General for the Naval Sea Systems Command (NAVSEA), located on the Washington Navy Yard in southeast Washington, DC.
 The Naval Sea Systems Command is the Navy’s largest systems acquisition Command.
-The organization has approximately 56,000 military, civilian and contractor personnel.
+The organization has approximately 56,000 military, civilian, and contractor personnel.
 Its fiscal year budget is nearly $30 billion, accounting for one quarter of the Navy’s entire annual budget.
 NAVSEA’s workforce builds, buys, and maintains the Navy’s ships, submarines, and weapons systems.

 Mr. Lucas holds a master’s degree from the University of Oklahoma and a bachelor’s degree from the College of Charleston.
+He is a Certified Fraud Examiner, Certified Inspector General, and currently serves on the national board of the Association of Inspectors General.
 Mr. Lucas was born and raised in Baltimore, Maryland.